Gelding Graymalkin

 They could have come from the same litter, brothers now fighting over ownership of a parcel each considered his own.

 But one of them was nasty.
 That’s how I differentiated them: the mean one and the other one.
-The mean one was viciously scarred, and the time came when one of those fights must have killed him—or the coyotes got him, or a bobcat. bobcat
+The mean one was viciously scarred, and the time came when one of those fights must have killed him—or the coyotes got him, or a bobcat.

 He disappeared.
 Now there was just one gray cat skulking through the cat door (open all day, closed at night) to scarf food out of Lucy and Oona’s bowls.
 He’d come by not even weekly, causing me to muse on the territory of cats.

 The cougar who took my cat Chaco, at dusk a few years ago, had a territory: The same large cat had been seen in vicinities miles and miles apart.
-So it was easy to imagine That damn catthat the gray shadow occasionally found in my house, quick to bolt if surprised at kibble-stealing, might also have a territory he considered his own, which included other houses in my forested neighborhood.
+So it was easy to imagine that the gray shadow occasionally found in my house, quick to bolt if surprised at kibble-stealing, might also have a territory he considered his own, which included other houses in my forested neighborhood.
 I imagined he might be fed elsewhere as well, tolerated or chased off, as the case may be.
 He might be known to these households as Shadow.
 Smoke.
 Spook.
 That damn stray.

 The Shakespearian in me and perhaps the witch as found herself thinking of Macbeth, Act I, Scene I, which in Freshman English, Wells Kerr made everyone memorize, thus infusing me with a love of the bard forever.
 In front of the class, Sarah Wilson, Sarah Swinerton, and I stirred an imaginary pot and called to our familiars: